 Rise of the Resistance is by far the coolest “ride” we have ever been on!
 In fact, it’s more of an immersive experience than a ride.
 You are truly placed into the world of Star Wars.

 As we covered in our Star Wars Galaxy’s Edge tips section, getting a spot to ride this line requires fast thumbs and patience, but boy is it worth it!
-Make sure to arrive to the park early and when it’s finally your turn to experience the Rise of the Resistance magic, prepare to be amazed.
+Make sure to arrive to the park early.
+When it’s finally your turn to experience the Rise of the Resistance magic, prepare to be amazed.

-The ride has multiple phases and each aspect of the ride is a story that you get to be a part of.
+The ride has multiple phases.
+Each aspect of the ride is a story that you get to be a part of.
 We filmed the entire ride and to see the highlights, check out our vlog from our day in the park!

 Millennium Falcon: Smugglers Run